8 days / 7 nights

 Day 6 Salt Creek Village - Bastimentos Marine National Park

 You depart by boat from the Bocas Inn traversing the expanse of Bastimentos National Park, Panama’s first marine national park.
 You reach Salt Creek by navigating through clusters of Red Mangroves, which provide sea creatures with a protective area during their reproductive and development stages.
-Upon arrival you first enjoy a walk along Cayman Trail.
+Upon arrival, you first enjoy a walk along Cayman Trail.
 This trail takes you through several stages of lowland forest dynamics.
 Here, you will look for birds such as Red-throated Ant Tanager and Golden-collared Manakin (Cerritus sub sp.).
-Mammals such as Night Monkeys, White-faced Capuchins and Three-toed Sloths also live here.
+Mammals such as Night Monkeys, White-faced Capuchins, and Three-toed Sloths also live here.
 An older tract of rainforest has tall trees that provide life to birds such as the Three-wattled Bellbird and Green-breasted Mango.
-A nearby lagoon is home to Spectacled Cayman and Slider Turtle.
-On the ground you will look for the tiny endemic poison dart frog Oophaga pumilio.
+A nearby lagoon is a home to Spectacled Cayman and Slider Turtle.
+On the ground, you will look for the tiny endemic poison dart frog Oophaga pumilio.
 After the hike, you enjoy a visit to the indigenous community and a chance to purchase handicrafts such as painted woodcarvings and Ngobe handbags, followed by lunch.
-In the afternoon, you will snorkel among mangroves and coral reefs, searching for numerous fish species, as well as dynamic and brightly colored sea fans, sponges and brittle starfish.
+In the afternoon, you will snorkel among mangroves and coral reefs, searching for numerous fish species, as well as dynamic and brightly colored sea fans, sponges, and brittle starfish.